-Most VAs are decentralised, i.e., they are distributed on a peer-to-peer basis and there is no need for validation by a trusted third party that centrally administers the system.
-As noted by FATF, law enforcement cannot target one central location or entity (administrator) for investigative or asset-seizure purposes, and customers and transaction records are typically held by different parties, in multiple jurisdictions, making it more difficult for law enforcement and regulators to access them.10
+Most VAs are decentralised, i.e., they are distributed on a P2P basis and there is no need for validation by a trusted third party that centrally administers the system.
+As noted by FATF, law enforcement cannot target one central location or entity (administrator) for investigative or asset-seizure purposes, and customers and transaction records are typically held by different parties, in multiple jurisdictions, making it more difficult for law enforcement and regulators to access them.